stathuang/dmhuang.github.io/index.md

 description: Personal Webpage
 ---

-I am a 4th year Ph.D. student in statistics from Harvard University.
+I am a 4th year Ph.D. student in statistics at Harvard University, coadvised by Samuel Kou and Lucas Janson.
 My research interests include high-dimensional statistics and Bayesian inference.

-I am especially interested in developing new methodologies for more efficient and stable analyses of the dependence structure in high-dimensional data, which include dimension reduction and variable selection.
-Meanwhile, I enjoy establishing the theoretical guarantees for these new methods with probabilistic tools such as random matrices theories and information theories.
+I am especially interested in developing new methods for  efficient and stable statistical analyses of the dependence structure in high-dimensional data, and establishing the theoretical guarantees as well as optimialities for these new methods.
+Specifically, I have been worked on dimension reduction using inverse regression and variable selection using Model-X knockoffs.

 ![](pic/IMG_1660.jpeg){:height="50%" width="50%"}